R2-D8/scripts/README.md

 make subimages N=5
 ```

-This generates resized copies at 1/2, 1/4, 1/8, ... up to 1/64 into `subimages/output`, preserving any subfolder structure.
 This generates resized copies at 1/2, 1/4, 1/8, ... up to 1/64 into `image/subimages/output`, preserving any subfolder structure.

 Output files are written directly into `image/subimages/output` (no scale subfolders) and are named like `1_2_<original_name>`, `1_4_<original_name>`, etc. The output folder is wiped at the start of each run.